prabirshrestha/ELMAH.MySql/README.md

 ### MySQL script

-You will first of all need to execute the MySql script which can be found at http://github.com/prabirshrestha/ELMAH.MySql/blob/master/src/Elmah.MySql/MySql.sql
+You will first of all need to execute the MySql script which can be found [here](http://github.com/prabirshrestha/ELMAH.MySql/blob/master/src/Elmah.MySql/MySql.sql)
 Incase you download from the downloads tab, execute the mysql.sql script that comes with the binary distribution.

 ### Web.Config